 This year, my goal is to launch my own website, which features images of my artwork and other creative endeavors.
 It’s been a long time coming, believe me, but I’m almost there.
 Throughout the years, as I’ve been photographing my work and thinking about they layout and flow of my site, I’ve always been a little worried about protecting my images from online piracy.
 After hearing stories about images being copied and sold somewhere in China, artists work being turned into fabric patterns for clothing (without permission and royalties), and more, I’ve become a little shy about putting myself out there.
 On the flip side, I know that avoiding the web means my business will never grow beyond the people I choose to share it with.

 So what’s a girl to do?
 In a few months, I’ll launch my site and share my work, but for now, I’ll share with you some options on protecting your images on the web.
-Keep in mind that nothing is fool proof– the people who are stealing images and using them for their own financial gain have expensive equipment and programs that can work through the best of tricks.
+Keep in mind that nothing is foolproof– the people who are stealing images and using them for their own financial gain have expensive equipment and programs that can work through the best of tricks.
 Everyone else just wants to enjoy your work — maybe it’s on their desktop, in a school presentation, or on Pinterest.
 From what I’ve gathered, the goal is to make it harder for financial and intellectual thieves to steal your images, but easy enough for everyday users to enjoy what you do (and hopefully share it with others).
 Keep reading to check out some of your options.
-At the end, I’ll tell you what I decided to do.
+In the end, I’ll tell you what I decided to do.

 1. Disable the Right-Click